 I don’t sit and stay long in one place.
 I am a wandering fool.
 I capture what is in front of me, or what I happen to run into on my explorations.
 There is something to be said for enjoying a cup of coffee while sitting at the edge of a pond or lake.
 Nothing rushed, nor expected.
 Just out enjoying the environment and sipping coffee.
 Perfection.
 Bliss.

 I was on my way to photograph the sunset along the shores of Green Bay which requires me to head out through the country roads but I didn’t get all that far.
 This splendid gray fox was ducking in and out of a few cars on a piece of property right in town.

 Normally, I get ever so close to a wood duck in the wild and it rapidly takes to flight.
-I have been practicing my master skills of patience and stalking the drake wood ducks on this little retention pond down the street from my home.
+I have been practicing the master skill of patience by stalking the drake wood ducks on a little retention pond down the street from my home.
 Hoping to come up with one, head on excellent keeper photo.

 One of the largest issues that Monarch caterpillar larvae battle is aphids.
 Aphids compete for the larvae’s food source.
 Watch a video over the monarch caterpillar battling aphids over milkweed.
 Continue Reading →

 Ever so often I get the chance to capture something extraordinary that is wildlife-related on camera.
 Let’s face it, Wisconsin doesn’t have items that are all that rare.
 But, that doesn’t stop me from enjoying them.

 A snail just plugging along.
 In order to reach a goal you have to start somewhere and slowly work toward achieving it.
 I love watching snails because they move so slowly, but never seem to worry about the pace they are traveling at.
 They always seem to be focusing their attention on the journey and not the destination.